jessequiroga/gatsby-blog/content/stash/pragmatic-problem-solving/index.md

 ## 4. Execute your solution

-#### Why?

 Assuming that you managed to solve your problem whilst exploring possible solutions <i>and</i> that the initial implementation was somewhat experimental.
-It's a good idea to do a quick code review to make sure the implementation is up to scratch and that your test coverage is up to date and ready to catch this particular scenario should it pop-up again.
+It's a good idea to do a quick code review to make sure the implementation and your test coverage is up to scratch.

 #### How?

 <ul>
   <li>Review the code</li>
-  <li>Refactor as needed and ensure that the code is in keeping with the rest of the code base</li>
+  <li>Refactor as needed</li>
-  <li>Update your test suite</li>
+  <li>Update tests</li>
   <li>Update stakeholders</li>
 </ul>

 ## 5. Share

-#### Why?

-It comes back to the ladder reference (3).
+It comes back to the ladder reference.
 There's a good chance you've learned something valuable during the problem solving process and it's important that you share it.
-There's something comforting about it, it encourages others to do the same and it will give your culture a boost.
+Teaching is one of the most effective ways of learning, it encourages others to do the same and it will give your culture a boost.

-<blockquote class="twitter-tweet"><p lang="en" dir="ltr">I&#39;ve had multiple people tell me they thought security work / CTFs were out of reach for them but my streams showed them otherwise <br><br>you climb the wall and you drop down a ladder for those behind you</p>&mdash; bletchley punk (@alicegoldfuss) <a href="https://twitter.com/alicegoldfuss/status/1142872874832674818?ref_src=twsrc%5Etfw">June 23, 2019</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 #### How?